AngleProtocol/angle-docs/other/cross-chain/README.md

 # ⛓ Angle cross-chain infrastructure

-## Deploying on different networks
+## Angle on different networks

 Angle Protocol is composed of two set of smart contracts: the Core module, and the Borrowing module.

-While the Core module is only deployed on Ethereum mainnet, the Borrowing module can be deployed easily on other chains and layer 2s.
-This allows for native minting of agEUR on these other chains.
+While the Core module is only deployed on Ethereum mainnet, the Borrowing module is also deployed on other chains and layer 2s.
+This allows for native minting of agEUR on these other networks.

 {% page-ref page="borrowing-module-cross.md" %}